-Not long before his appointment as Minister of Defense during the Six Day War, Moshe Dayan visited the Vietnamese war zone.
+Not long before his appointment as Minister of Defense ahead of the Six-Day War, Moshe Dayan visited the Vietnamese war zone.
 Israel would end up applying much of what he learned there...

-After five years as the Minister of Agriculture, the political career of the most renowned Chief of Staff in Israeli history was decidedly shaky.
-In 1965, he joined the Rafi party founded by his long-time patron, David Ben Gurion.
-The experiment failed; the party, which presented itself as a replacement for the ruling Labor Alignment movement, received only ten mandates in the general elections.
+After five years as the Minister of Agriculture, the political career of the most renowned Chief of Staff in Israeli history was going through a bit of a slump.
+In 1965, he joined the Rafi party founded by his long-time patron, David Ben-Gurion.
+This short-lived experiment ended in failure; the party, which presented itself as a replacement for the ruling Labor Alignment movement, received only ten mandates in the general elections.
 Dayan went from being Minister of Agriculture to a junior member of the opposition.
-He was in desperate need of a new experience, one which would help him actualize the zenith of his ambitions: the Ministry of Defense.
+He was in desperate need of a new experience, one which would help him realize the zenith of his ambitions: the Ministry of Defense.

-A year later, he received an offer he couldn’t refuse: an offer from the newspaper ‘Ma’ariv’ to fly to South Vietnam and join the American troops in the field as a reporter.
-Dayan’s decision to travel to the war-torn country was criticized from every possible side: his fellow party members saw it as a misguided move, and MK Shmuel Mikonis of Maki challenged his forthcoming journey and claimed that the presence of such a well-known Israeli figure in the middle of a contentious war will damage Israeli neutrality.
+A year later, he received an offer he couldn’t refuse: an offer from the Israeli newspaper Ma’ariv to fly to South Vietnam and join US forces in the field as a reporter.
+Dayan’s decision to travel to the war-torn country was criticized from every possible side: his fellow party members saw it as a misguided move, and MK Shmuel Mikonis of Maki (the Israeli Communist Party) challenged his forthcoming journey and claimed that the presence of such a well-known Israeli figure in the middle of a contentious war would damage Israeli neutrality.
 The Foreign Minister, Abba Eban, dismissed this claim, but he did express puzzlement at what appeared to be a hasty step; he questioned why Dayan did not consult with the government at all before leaving.
 A heated debate about his trip to Vietnam was held in the Knesset, but Dayan was not deterred by the reactions.

 Before boarding the airplane, he explained to a journalist from the newspaper Davar that “This trip to Vietnam does not express solidarity or opposition with America’s actions there.
 I am travelling to Vietnam to see the political and military aspects of what is being done there, and I believe that there is much that can be learned from my visit.”
 The series of articles and the diary published over ten years after his trip proved just how right he was.